 Here are some ideas for rooting out locally produced food supplies in your area:

-Get in touch with other initiatives and find out who their suppliers are.
 Larger community food initiatives may even be able to supply you with food, for example:

 - Edinburgh Community Food

 If you’re looking for ethical and wholefoods, try a wholefood co-operative:

 Surplus food from the food industry, supermarkets and catering establishments can be accessed through: